In this session of The Chiropractic Marketing Podcast, I discuss how to choose the perfect chiropractic domain name for your website.

 To help out the show:

-- Leave an honest review on iTunes.
+- Leave an honest review on Apple Podcasts.
 Your ratings and reviews really help and I read each one. 🙂

 Disclosure of Material Connection: Some of the links in the page above are “affiliate links.”
 This means if you click on the link and purchase the item, I will receive an affiliate commission.
 Regardless, I only recommend products or services I use personally and believe will add value to my readers.
 I am disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part 255: “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”